-Another reason why shoppers abandon their carts is because of insufficient payment methods.
+Another reason for shopping cart abandonment is insufficient payment methods.
 Offering a variety of payment methods on your ecommerce site can widen your customer base, increase sales, and expand your reach.

 Some popular payment options you can choose from include the following:

 - Credit and debit cards: Visa, Mastercard, American Express, Discover, etc.

 - Accelerated Checkouts: PayPal, Apple Pay, Google Pay, Amazon Pay, Shop Pay